 Your body's tissues need an adequate supply of oxygen to function.
 When tissue is injured, it requires even more oxygen to survive.
 Hyperbaric oxygen therapy increases the amount of oxygen your blood can carry.
-An increase in blood oxygen temporarily restores normal levels of blood gases and tissue function to promote healing and fight infection.
+With repeated scheduled treatments, the temporary extra high oxygen levels encourage normal tissue oxygen levels, even after the therapy is completed.

 Hyperbaric oxygen therapy is used to treat several medical conditions.
 And medical institutions use it in different ways.
 Your doctor may suggest hyperbaric oxygen therapy if you have one of the following conditions:

 - Brain abscess